osnr/TabFS/tabfs.md

-- there are two 'operating systems' on my computer, the browser and Unix, and Unix is by far the more accessible and programmable and cohesive as a computing environment (shells, processes), even though it's arguably the less important to my daily life. how can the browser take on these properties?
+- there are two 'operating systems' on my computer, the browser and Unix, and Unix is by far the more accessible and programmable and cohesive as a computing environment (it has concepts that compose! shell, processes, files), even though it's arguably the less important to my daily life. how can the browser take on more of the properties of Unix?

 - it's [way too
 hard](https://twitter.com/rsnous/status/1342236988938719232) to make a